Mitigating Hidden Confounding Effects for Causal Recommendation: Experiments

 \textbf{-HCR-NS} represents that we disable the shared embedding layer between the two probability estimation models in the training stage.
 During inference, HCR-NS adopts the same scoring function as the original model.

 The recommendation performance of HCR and its four variants on the three datasets are summarized in Table \ref{variants}.
-We can obtain the following findings from the results: \begin{itemize}[leftmargin=*] \item

-In all cases, the performance of HCR is superior to HCR-S1 and HCR-S2, indicating that using a single estimation model under the HCR framework as ranking scores is detrimental to recommendation results.
+We can obtain the following findings from the results: \begin{itemize}[leftmargin=*] \item HCR consistently outperforms HCR-S1 and HCR-S2, indicating that using a single estimation model in the HCR framework as ranking scores harms recommendation results.
 Especially, $\hat{h}^{1}(u,z(u,i))$ (adopted by HCR-S2) can be viewed as the partial effect of $M$ on $L$ while forgoing the effect of $I$ on $M$.
 The absence of complete causal effects explains performance drops of HCR-S1 and HCR-S2.
-These findings validate the effectiveness of the multi-task framework and the causal recognition.
+These results confirm the effectiveness of the multi-task framework and causal recognition.

-\item During inference, HCR-T directly combines the trained estimation functions fitted in the observed data to perform recommendations.
+\item During inference, HCR-T directly combines trained estimation functions fitted in the observed data to perform recommendations.
 Thus the ranking scores of HCR-T cannot reflect the causal effects, but only correlations, resulting in worse performance compared to HCR.
-Therefore, the superior performance of HCR over HCR-T reflects the rationalities of our causal effect identification and the capacities of HCR to mitigate unobserved confounding effects.
+Therefore, the superior performance of HCR over HCR-T reflects rationalities of causal effect identification and the capacities of HCR to mitigate hidden confounding effects.

 \item HCR achieves consistent gains over HCR-NS in all cases.
 Meanwhile, ESMM that also adopts embedding sharing without causal interventions is outperformed by HCR~(\cf Table~\ref{tab:overall}).
 These results imply the necessity of combining embedding sharing and causal effect identification.
 We attribute the performance drop of HCR-NS to its failure to facilitate knowledge transfer across tasks.
-Thus, the accurate causal effect $P(l|u, do(i))$ cannot be achieved due to the insufficient estimations of the required correlations.
+Thus, the accurate causal effect $P(l|u, do(i))$ cannot be achieved due to the insufficient estimations of the required correlations. \end{itemize}